-At this time, the critical issues identified by MSU align with the basic program areas that have traditionally been part of COA/MAES and Extension.
+The critical issues identified by MSU align with the basic program areas that have traditionally been part of COA/MAES and Extension.
 The specifics will continue to be refined with the new plan of work process.
 The critical issues are Agriculture and Natural Resources, Family and Consumer Sciences, Community Development, and Youth Development.